 B.A., Columbia University

 Professor Christopher C. French currently teaches Torts, Trial Advocacy, Remedies, and Insurance Law.
 He has written and published extensively in the area where insurance law intersects with contract and tort law.
 He is a co-author of an insurance law casebook, Insurance Law and Practice: Cases, Materials, and Exercises, as well as an insurance law reference book, Insurance Law in a Nutshell.
 He also wrote numerous chapters of a two-volume insurance law treatise entitled Policyholder's Guide to the Law of Insurance Coverage.
-His scholarly work has been published in law review journals at, among other law schools, Georgia State University, University of Kansas, University of Nevada, University of Southern California, University of Pennsylvania, Villanova University, and University of Virginia.
+His scholarly work has been published in law review journals at, among other law schools, Duke Law School, Georgia State University, University of Kansas, University of Nevada, University of Southern California, University of Pennsylvania, Villanova University, and University of Virginia.

 Prior to joining the faculty at Penn State Law, he taught at the University of Pittsburgh School of Law and Villanova Law School.
 He also formerly was a partner at K&L Gates LLP where, as a commercial litigator, he handled all aspects of litigation matters for Fortune 500 companies and other businesses in federal and state courts across the United States, trying cases in seven different states.
 In addition to his advocacy work, he also has served as an expert witness and as both a party-appointed and a neutral arbitrator.